agence-gaya/typo3-taxonomy/README.md

         Taxonomy <-- terms of Site B are stored here
 ```

-In the Site configuration module, you need to configure for each site the PID of each vocabulary.
+Now you can create vocabularies and terms.

 **Important**

-- Each time you add a new Site, you will need to set up those fields for this new site.
+- Each time you add a new Site, you will need to set up the Taxonomy tab in the Site configration.
-- Each time you will add a new vocabulary, you will need to edit and save each Site configuration.
+- Each time you will add a new vocabulary, you will need to setup the Taxonomy tab for each Site configuration.

 ## TCA configuration

+You will want to associate objects, like pages or news, to vocabularies' terms.

+You will need to add at least one field per desired vocabulary in the TCA of your object.

-Two static methods allow to add either a `selectSingle` or `selectTree` field to a table.
+Two static methods allow to add either a `selectSingle` or `selectTree` field.

     \GAYA\Taxonomy\Utility\TaxonomyTcaUtility::addTaxonomySingle(
         'pages',